lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Lab-Assessments/Linux/lab-2.md

 Enter q to exit.

-# 📖Task 5: Configure the AWS CLI to connect to your AWS account
+# 📖Configure the AWS CLI to connect to your AWS account

 Run the *aws configure* and press ENTER